harristom/spot-heart/index.md

 Spot Heart is an Alexa skill to 💚 the currently playing track on Spotify.

-The built-in Spotify functionality on Alexa is weridly missing the ability to like or save tracks to your library.
+The built-in Spotify functionality on Alexa is weirdly missing the ability to like or save tracks to your library.
 This skill fixes that.
 Just say:

 > "Alexa, ask Spot Heart to like this"